CrtomirJuren/CrtomirJuren/README.md

     - Python OOP designs in 👾 games 🔫
     - Python OOP data acquisition, HAL (hardware abstraction layer) and new book bought from [pythonforthelab](https://www.pythonforthelab.com/)
     - Python teaching 🎒

+*EDUCATION* 🎓
+- University of Ljubljana, [Faculty of Electrical Engineering](https://fe.uni-lj.si/en/).
+Mehatronics study course.
+- My thesis was about *Air heater ECU for diesel engine air intake at cold start*.
+CAN communication, C language PIC microcontroller, LabVIEW on PC and PCB design.
+- Thesis can be found on this [link](https://repozitorij.uni-lj.si/Dokument.php?id=30045&lang=slv)

 📫 How to reach me: crtomir.juren@gmail.com